-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Chicago Market Expansion Project (Project) involving construction and operation of facilities by Natural Gas Pipeline Company of America, LLC (Natural) in Livingston County, Illinois.
-The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the proposed Luminant Tatum Mine Project (Project) involving construction and operation of facilities by Natural Gas Pipeline Company of America LLC (Natural) in Panola County, Texas.
+The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

-This notice is being sent to the Commission's current environmental mailing list for this Project.
-State and local government representatives should notify their constituents of this proposed Project and encourage them to comment on their areas of concern.
+This notice is being sent to affected landowners; Federal, State, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
+State and local government representatives are asked to notify their constituents of this planned project and encourage them to comment on their areas of concern.

-If you are a landowner receiving this notice, a Natural representative may contact you about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
+If you are a landowner receiving this notice, you may be contacted by a Natural representative about survey permission and/or the acquisition of an easement to construct, operate, and maintain the proposed facilities.
 The company would seek to negotiate a mutually acceptable agreement.
-However, if the Commission approves the Project, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.
+However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
+Therefore, if easement negotiations fail to produce an agreement, the natural gas company could initiate condemnation proceedings in accordance with state law.